VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: MMEB: A Benchmark for Multimodal Embeddings

 \subsection{Meta-task and Dataset Design}

 MMEB is organized into four primary meta-task categories:

-\textbf{Classification} This category comprises 5 in-distribution and 5 out-of-distribution datasets.
-Queries consist of instructions and images, optionally accompanied by related text.
-Targets are class labels, and the number of class labels corresponds to the number of classes in the dataset.
+\textbf{Classification} The query consists of an instruction, an image, optionally accompanied by related text, while the target is the class label.
+The number of candidates equals the number of classes.

-\textbf{Visual Question Answering} This category includes 6 in-distribution and 4 out-of-distribution datasets.
-The query consists of an instruction, an image, and a piece of text as the question, while the target is the answer.
-Each query has 1,000 target candidates: 1 ground truth and 999 distractors.
+\textbf{Visual Question Answering} The query consists of an instruction, an image, and a piece of text as the question, while the target is the answer.
+Each query has 1 ground truth and 999 distractors as candidates.

-\textbf{Information Retrieval} This category contains 8 in-distribution and 4 out-of-distribution datasets.
-Both the query and target sides can involve a combination of text, images, and instructions.
-Similar to the VQA task, each query has 1,000 candidates, with 1 ground truth and 999 distractors.
+\textbf{Information Retrieval} Both the query and target sides can involve a combination of text, images, and instructions.
+Each query has 1 ground truth and 999 distractors as candidates.

-\textbf{Visual Grounding} This category includes 1 in-distribution and 3 out-of-distribution datasets, which are adapted from object detection tasks.
-Queries consist of an instruction, an image, and text referring to a specific region or object within the image.
-The target may include a cropped image of the object or text describing the same region.
+\textbf{Visual Grounding} The category is adapted from object detection tasks.
+The query combines an instruction (e.g., ``Select the portion of the image that isolates the object of the given label: red apple'') with the full image.
+This instruction guides the model to focus on a specific object within the image.
+Each candidate corresponds to cropped regions (bounding boxes) of the image, including both the object of interest and distractor regions.
 Each query includes 1,000 candidates: 1 ground truth and 999 distractors.
 These distractors may include hard negatives from the same object class, other objects in the image, or random objects from different images.

-This task evaluates the model's ability to recognize and represent the same object or concept across different modalities (image or text) and from varying perspectives.
-The task involves correctly identifying or referring to specific regions or objects within an image based on the provided instructions or language expressions.

-For each evaluation split within the MMEB datasets, 1,000 samples are randomly selected.
 Further details on dataset processing can be found in Section \ref{sec::appendix_dataset_details}.